remix-run/remix-website/data/posts/merging-remix-and-react-router.md

 So we're remixing React Router (again).

 Actually, we're doing a little more than that.
+Remix has always just been a layer on top of React Router - and that layer has been shrinking over time.
+It's now so small that we're just going to eliminate it.
 What we planned to release as **Remix v3** is now going to be released as **React Router v7**.

-Here's the story.
+Here's the story:

 ## 10 years of React Router

-We just pass the [10 year anniversary of the first commit to React Router][react-router-first-commit] 🎉
+We just passed the [10 year anniversary of the first commit to React Router][react-router-first-commit] 🎉

 [Ryan][ryan-florence] and [Michael][michael-jackson] have been building and maintaining React Router for a _long_ time, and it's undergone several major iterations.
-Some of those iterations have made individuals so angry they've expressed the desire to do bodily harm to the two of them (that's another story for another day).
-Don't worry, our team is much better at [smooth major version upgrades][future-flags] now.

 For the first 6 years, React Router was just an open source project that Michael and Ryan would work on when they had breaks between teaching people how to use React at [React Training][react-training].
 Fast-forward to a global pandemic that forced them to find a new way to put food on the table and the two of them decided to build **"React Router: The Framework"** (better known as Remix).
 4 years and [1 acquisition][remixing-shopify] later, they now have a team of 6 engineers actively working on React Router and Remix (and 1 who Tweets about the work).

 For 10 years, React Router has remained one of the most widely used dependencies in the React Ecosystem.
 Just looking at the number of public GitHub repositories using React Router fills us on the Remix team with a tremendous amount of responsibility for these projects.